-In pairs, students will create experimental conditions in terrariums in order to study what plants need to live.
-Variables to study include the presence or absence of soil, water, and sunlight.
-Students will record the growth of radish plants as well as observations of "the water cycle" in their terrariums.
-At the conclusion of their experiments, students will share their results with the class and discuss how water, Earth materials, and air are all necessary to support living things.
+In pairs, students will create experimental conditions in terrariums to study what plants need to live.
+These variables include presence or absence of soil, water, and sunlight.
+Students will record growth of radish plants as well as observations of the water cycle in their terrariums.
+At the conclusion of their experiments, students will share their results with the class and discuss how water, Earth materials, air, and sunlight are all necessary to support living things.